 Those of you who have seen the film Twin Town will have already have a good idea of what a night out in Swansea is like – quite an experience and not for the faint hearted.
 You have two options.

 1. Swansea City Centre.
 Start your evening on Wind Street (pronounced ”˜Wine’).
-Wind Street is the only city centre street to have survived the Second World War bombing and today, all the grand old buildings have been converted to chain pubs such as Weatherspoons, Walkabout, The Square and The Toad.
+Wind Street is the only city centre street to have survived the Second World War bombing and today, all the grand old buildings have been converted to chain pubs such as Weatherspoons, Walkabout, Pitcher and Piano and The Griffin.
 At chucking out time, everyone heads to one of the many nightclubs that lie along the legendary Kingsway, a five minute walk away.